thePoet21/cropstoragemonitoringsystemapp/README.md

 If you have any issues or questions regarding the Crop Storage Monitoring System App, please contact our support team at support@csmsapp.com.

 # Disclaimer:
-This app is designed to be used as a supplement to existing gas detection systems and is not a replacement for professional gas detection equipment.
+This app is designed to be used as a supplement to existing gas, temperature and humidity detection systems and is not a replacement for professional equipment.
 The app does not guarantee 100% accuracy and is not responsible for any damages or losses resulting from the use of the app.